population-research/uganda-covid/response/wber_response.md

 [Still need to find a place to change this in the paper; the current write-up here is too long for including in the paper]

+6. What do we think of the national cases in the 30 days before the survey date as a measure of local covid exposure?

+It is certainly possible that there are systematic differences in local Covid exposure, but, unfortunately, we have been unable to identify any data sources that could address this (the exception is the regional differences for the Google mobility data discussed below).

+While we normally think of cities as having a higher disease load than rural areas, this might not hold in the case of Covid.
+Rather, large and poorer rural households may be more exposed to Covid infections, especially if lockdowns are enforced in rural areas.

+The United States is clearly an imperfect comparison, but in the U.S. the rate of death has been substantially higher in rural than in urban areas.

+Furthermore, people may be moving from urban to rural areas to "escape" the increasing level of Covid infections and bring with them to rural areas.

 # Referee 1 Comments